sapphacs13/GoogleSoulSearch/README.md

 Alex Zilbersher, Ziwei Ye, Sappha O'Meara, Tina Lee

 To Do:
-Use Google to get the webpage
+Use Google to get the webpage --Alex
-Use beautifulsoup to scrape the webpage
+Use beautifulsoup to scrape the webpage --Tina
-Use regex to find the stuff we need (questions: who and when)
+Use regex to find the stuff we need (questions: who and when) --Sappha Use flask to put this on a webpage --Ziwei